Ranking molecules by relative rate for SN1 reactions

 What’s happening here?

 Methanol (CH₃OH) is a weak nucleophile and a polar protic solvent, which favors SN1 reactions.
+So, we’ll approach this as an SN1 reaction ranking.

 Step 1: Identify the carbon attached to the leaving group